vyash5075/React-Fundamentals/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it min the browser.
 V
 The page will reload if you make edimts.<br />
-You will also see any inthlerr,ors in the console.
+You will also see any inthlerr,ors in thb e console.

 ### `nxpm test`
 H